Flyspeck is notable in many respects:

 It successfully addressed concerns of mathematicians about the correctness of one of the most important results of the 20th century.

-It is the largest formalisation project to date, created by 20 man-years of effort, producing 500,000 lines of proof script that generate billions of primitive proof steps and take hundreds of hours of computing time to process.
+It is the largest formalisation project to date, created by 20 man-years of effort, and producing 500,000 lines of proof script that generate hundreds of billions of primitive proof steps and that take hundreds of hours of computing time to process.

 Despite the complexity and sheer size of the original proof and its formalisation, it was carried out mainly in HOL Light, which is one of the simplest theorem provers.